maximaximal/piga/docs/pages/page3_event_system.md

 ### Different Input Types (piga::GameControl)

 The piga::GameControl enum defines the individual input types of the system.
+The default layout of inputs can be seen at the [inputs page](@ref inputs).

 ### State vs Value vs Float